estuary/flow/site/docs/reference/organizing-catalogs.md

       warehouse: acme_production
 ```

-When we want to test locally, we simply run `flowctl test dev.flow.yaml` and when we push to production we'll likely run `flowctl apply prod.flow.yaml`.
+When we test the draft locally, we'll work with dev.flow.yaml, but we'll publish prod.flow.yaml.

-From there, everything will continue to work because in our development environment we'll be binding collections to our local SQLite DB and in production we'll use Snowflake.
+Everything will continue to work because in our development environment we'll be binding collections to our local SQLite DB and in production we'll use Snowflake.

 #### Example: Cross-team collaboration